YushuaiJi/UnIS/README.md

 Apolloscope   https://apolloscape.auto/

+We separately obtained the POI data, map data, point cloud data, and trajectory embeddings from these two datasets.
+Notably, the trajectory embeddings were obtained by embedding the varying-length trajectories into 256-dimensional vectors using an embedding model.

 ## Usage

 If you run in IntelliJ, just go to "src/test/java" and click on the test you want.
 I have listed all the experiments.